Back to top

 Knox Mobile Enrollment is an automated and streamlined EMM enrollment tool that enables you to provision thousands of devices for enterprise management, with less hassle for both IT admins and device users.
 With our advanced staging and security options that flex to your needs, enroll work devices safely across any network environment or fleet size.
 Knox Mobile Enrollment is fully integrated with Samsung devices and services for an end-to-end experience.

 Knox Mobile Enrollment is a free solution offered by Samsung and can be used without a license.
-Regular Knox Mobile Enrollment profiles allow you to configure EMM enrollment parameters and secure devices with factory reset protection.
+Knox Mobile Enrollment profiles with standard settings allow you to configure EMM enrollment parameters and set up basic features for device enrollment.

-You need an active Knox Suite license to use the features of advanced profiles.
+You need an active Knox Suite license to use advanced profile settings.

 1 You can use Knox services once you are enrolled and your information is confirmed by Samsung.